Fetterangus

 Fetterangus (Fothair Aonghais, Fishie) is a small village in Aberdeenshire, Scotland, located just to the north of Mintlaw.
 Fetterangus is often called "Fishie", though the origin of this nickname is unknown.

 Lord Pitfour is credited with establishing the village of Fetterangus in 1752 as it fell within the lands of the Pitfour estate.

 Fetterangus was in Banffshire until 1891.

-Though only having a population of 400, the village has an active community association that manages to run an annual gala every August, with other events throughout the year.
-The association has erected a community owned windturbine near the village to earn an income for community projects by selling power to the national grid.
+Though only having a population of 400, the village has an active community association that has erected a community owned windturbine near the village to earn an income for community projects by selling power to the national grid.

 A nearby visitor attraction is Drinnie's Observatory, which was built in 1845 and offers attractive views over the Buchan countryside for miles in all directions.